PPP Funder Terms

 - restrictions on incurring additional debts

-- not giving guarantees security to other
+- not giving guarantees or security to others

 - not disposing of rights under the agreement,